fusionby2030/moxie/docs/source/profile_problem_statement.rst

 For each pulse, we should take 70% of the profiles for training, 10% for validation, and 20% for testing.
 This will ensure that each pulse is represented in each dataset.

+* TBD: To be included in the HD5Y File, s.t., there are three groups: train, val and test.

 Preprocessing and DataClasses
 ~~~~~

 Currently, we just take the max density value for the training set and divide all ne points by that value.
+This constrains the input profiles to be between 0 and 1.
 This is subject to change.
-The dataclasses are stored in `src/data/profile_dataset.py`
+The dataclasses are stored in :file:`src/data/profile_dataset.py`

 Models
 -------

-All models are found in the `src/models` directory, and are pytorch.
+All models are found in the :file:`src/models/` and are written with pytorch.
 #.
 Vanilla VAE
   * Simple fully connected linear layer model
   * TBD: Activation function